Search Fred Hutch Extranet

 Two people of the same or opposite sex who live together and share a domestic life, but aren't married or joined by a civil union.
 In some states, domestic partners are guaranteed some legal rights, like hospital visitation.
 (Informally referred to as "DP.")

 The period of time during which eligible employees can enroll in, or make changes to, their health and dental plan benefit elections.
-Fred Hutch/SCCA's open enrollment period runs the first two weeks of May.
+Fred Hutchinson Cancer Center's open enrollment period runs in May.
 After open enrollment ends, benefits changes can only be made if you have a qualifying event as defined by the IRS.
 (Informally referred to as "OE.")

 A 12-month period of benefits coverage under a group health plan.
 This 12-month period may not be the same as the calendar year.
-Fred Hutch/SCCA's plan year is July 1 to June 30.
+Fred Hutch's plan year is July 1 to June 30.